The Hydra String Method: A Novel Means to Explore Potential Energy Surfaces and its Application to Granular Materials: Parameters Involved in the Hydra String Algorithm and How to Choose them

-Equipped with the numerical experiments from section \ref{NumSims}, we will look at each parameter and describe how to choose a value for it.
+Equipped with the numerical experiments from section \ref{sec:NumSims}, we will look at each parameter tabulated in Table \ref{table:ParamTable} and describe how to choose a value for it.
 Specifically, we will discuss how to choose these parameters for the system described in Section \ref{Test System}.
+We find it convenient to group them into three categories of parameters: those used to find a saddle, those used to ensure the saddle is in the original basin, and those used to generate a network of saddles and minima.
+We discuss each group in turn.